Zhaoyu-Qu/engineering-learning/technical-skills/C# 13 and .NET 9 Notes.md

 ## Implicitly imported namespaces
 In this file, obj-Debug-net9.0-`HelloCS.GlobalUsings.g.cs`, you will find that some commonly used namespaces have been imported for use in all code files.
 This feature is called `global namespace imports`.

+## Kestrel
+Kestrel is the default HTTP server for ASP.NET Core projects.
+### What is an HTTP Server?
+An HTTP server is a program that listens on a network interface (IP address) and port (like :80 or :5000) for HTTP requests from clients (such as web browsers or APIs).
+It parses those requests, hands them off to the appropriate logic, then sends responses.
+### Kestrel and Your ASP.NET Core App
+When you run your ASP.NET Core application, Kestrel starts automatically (unless you configure a different server).
+It begins listening for incoming HTTP requests on one or more configured IP/port endpoints (e.g., http://localhost:5000).
+When Kestrel receives an HTTP request, it parses it (HTTP method, URL, headers, etc.) and passes the request into the middleware pipeline of your ASP.NET Core app.
+The routing middleware matches the request to the correct handler (e.g., a controller method).
+Your code executes, processes the request, and generates a response.
+Kestrel picks up the response and sends it over the network back to the client.

 # Versions and History
 ## .NET Framework (2002 - present for legacy apps)
 The .NET Framework is a software framework that runs primarily on Microsoft Windows.
 It is an implementation of the CLI and has been superseded by the cross-platform .NET.
 The .NET Framework is still supported for legacy applications.